 With this foundation in place, we can expand by adding additional agents and allowing users to select specific, named tools—enabling them to focus questions on targeted datasets using tailored agents that deliver more optimized, relevant responses.

-You've successfully built a complete integration between Snowflake Cortex Agents and Sigma, including:
+You've successfully built a complete integration between Snowflake Intelligence Agents and Sigma, including:

 Additional Resource Links